-10. Windows Setup lists the mass storage driver to be installed (example shown in FIGURE 6-5).
+10. Windows Setup lists the mass storage driver to be installed (example shown in FIGURE 6-6).
 Press Enter to continue.

-FIGURE 6-5 Example Specify Additional Device Screen
+FIGURE 6-6 Example Specify Additional Device Screen With Sun Blade RAID 5 Expansion Module Selected

-''' Setup will load support for the following mass storage device(s):

-LSI Logic Fusion-MPT SAS Driver (Server 2003 32-bit)

-To specify additional SCSI adapters, CD-ROM drives, or special disk controllers for use with Windows, including those for which you have a device support disk from a mass storage device manufacturer, press S.

-If you do not have any device support disks from a mass storage device manufacturer, or do not want to specify additional mass storage devices for use with Windows, press ENIER.

-S=Specify Additional Device ENTER=Continue F3=Exit '''
+Windows Setup Setup will load support for the following mass storage device(s): Adaptec SAS/SATA-II RAID Controller (32-bit) To specify additional SCSI adapters, CD-ROM drives, or special disk controllers for use with Windows, including those for which you have a device support disk from a mass storage device manufacturer, press S. If you do not have any device support disks from a mass storage device manufacturer, or do not want to specify additional mass storage devices for use with Windows, press ENTER.
+S-Specify Additional Device ENTED-Continue E2-Ewit S=Specify Additional Device ENTER=Continue F3=Exit

-11. Do one of the following:

-- If you are installing Windows using the Floppy Disk Local method, press Enter and skip to Step 14. - If you are installing Windows remotely using the Floppy Disk Remote or the Floppy Image delivery method, you will need to install the AMI virtual floppy driver.
-Press S.

-Windows Setup will display a list of available drivers.
-Proceed to the next step.

-FIGURE 6-6 Select Mass Storage Adapter Screen

-12. Select the appropriate version of the AMI Virtual Floppy Driver, depending on the version of Windows you are installing (32-bit or 64-bit), and then press Enter.

-Windows Setup will display a screen showing both drivers you have selected (example shown in FIGURE 6-7).

-FIGURE 6-7 Example Specifying Selected Drivers

-13. Confirm your choice and press Enter to continue.
+11. Confirm your choice and press Enter to continue.